Shaan6695/IS-373/README.md

 - ### [The Twelve Factor-App](https://github.com/Shaan6695/IS-373/blob/main/12FactorApp.md)
     - The Twelve-Factor App methodology is a set of best practices for building modern, scalable web applications that are suitable for cloud environments.

+### Documentation and References
+- Our Documentation and References